lastingParadox/ff-site/archive-to-markdown/md/ff2/14-crash-and-burn.md

 _Garrick attempts to push KYL300 out of the pilot's seat despite having no piloting prowess._

-> I’ll pilot the ship.
+> I'll pilot the ship.

 **Bagelwrecker** _(25-Aug-18 02:00 PM)_